mrvautin/expressCart/README.md

 Settings can be managed from the admin panel ([http://127.0.0.1:1111/admin](http://127.0.0.1:1111/admin)) with the exception of the Payment gateway and database settings.

 All settings are stored in json files in the `/config` directory.
 The main application-level settings are stored in `/config/settings.json` while payment gateway settings are stored in files in the `/config` directory named after the payment gateway.
-For example, configuration for the Stripe payment gateway is stored in `/config/stripe.json`.
+For example, configuration for the Stripe payment gateway is stored in `/config/payment/config/stripe.json`.

+Configs are validated against the schema files.
+For the `settings.json` this will be validated against the `settingsSchema.json` file.
+The Payment gateway config is validated agaist the `/config/payment/schema/<gateway>.json` file.

 ##### Local configuration

 If you'd rather store settings in a file which isn't checked into version control, you can create a new settings file at `/config/settings-local.json` and store your complete settings there.
 When viewing or editing settings in the admin panel, expressCart will detect the existence of this file and update it accordingly.

-This can also be used for payment modules too.
-Any settings in the `/config/<gateway>-local.json` file will override the `/config/<gateway>.json` file.

 ##### Environment configuration